My role

 The old window also took up space on the canvas that users were working on.
 This caused friction with users who constantly had to move the window around.

-The redesigned article browser provides more room to explore content, and can be hidden completely for distraction-free board work.
+The redesigned article browser provides more room to explore content, and can be hidden completely for distraction-free board work, providing the best of both worlds.

 Easier to browser through articles with a larger window